rapid7/metasploit-framework/Creating-Metasploit-Framework-LoginScanners.md

 ```

 This is the real heart of the matter here.
-We call scan! on our scanner, and pass it a block.
+We call s`can!` on our scanner, and pass it a block.
 As we mentioned before, the scanner yields each attempt's Result object into that block.
 We check the result's status to see if it was successful or not.

-The result object now as a .to_h method which returns a hash compatible with our credential creation methods.
+The result object now as a `.to_h` method which returns a hash compatible with our credential creation methods.
 We take that hash and merge in our module specific information and workspace id.

-In the case of a success we build some info hashes and call create_credential.
-This is a method found in the metasploit-credential gem under lib/metasploit/credential/creation.rb in a mixin called Metasploit::Credential::Creation.
+In the case of a success we build some info hashes and call `create_credential`.
+This is a method found in the metasploit-credential gem under `lib/metasploit/credential/creation.rb` in a mixin called `Metasploit::Credential::Creation`.
 This mixin is included in the Report mixin, so if your module includes that mixin you'll get these methods for free.

-create_credential creates a Metasploit::Credential::Core.
+`create_credential` creates a `Metasploit::Credential::Core`.
 We then take that core, the service data, and merge it with some additional data.
-This additional data includes the access level, the current time (to update last_attempted_at on the Metasploit::Credential::Login), the the status.
+This additional data includes the access level, the current time (to update last_attempted_at on the `Metasploit::Credential::Login`), the the status.

 Finally, for a success, we output the result to the console.

-In the case of a failure, we call the invalidate_login method.
+In the case of a failure, we call the `invalidate_login` method.
 This method also comes from the Creation mixin.
 This method looks to see if a Login object already exists for this credential:service pair.
 If it does, it updates the status to the status we got back from the scanner.
 This is primarily to account for Login objects created by things like Post modules that have an untried status.

 ## `ftp_login` Final View

-Pulling it all together, we get a new ftp_login module that looks something like this:
+Pulling it all together, we get a new `ftp_login` module that looks something like this:

 ```ruby
 ##